jackhftang/tusc/README.md

 ![build status](https://travis-ci.com/jackhftang/tusc.svg?branch=master)

 A single binary for both server and client of [tus resumable upload protocol](https://tus.io).

 This is a trim-down version of [tusd](https://github.com/tus/tusd) in favor of smaller binary size (< 10 MB rather than > 30MB).
-S3, GCS, Prometheus, Hooks are not include.
-For client part, this a is command line implementation of [go-tusd](https://github.com/eventials/go-tus).
+S3, GCS, Prometheus, Hooks are not include (a.k.a. plain old http server with file storage).

+For client, this is a command line implementation this library [go-tusd](https://github.com/eventials/go-tus).

 ### Quick Start